solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 When 70% validators are in restart, `PERCENT_NOT_IN_RESTART` is 100% - 70% = 30%.
 `OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
-= 67% - 5% - 30% = 32%, so slots with above 32% votes in `LastVotedForkSlots`
+= 67% - 5% - 30% = 32%, so slots with above 32% votes accumulated from
-would be repaired.
+`RestartLastVotedForkSlots` would be repaired.

 When 80% validators are in restart, `PERCENT_NOT_IN_RESTART` is 100% - 80% = 20%.
 `OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
-= 67% - 5% - 20% = 42%, so slots with above 42% votes in `LastVotedForkSlots`
+= 67% - 5% - 20% = 42%, so slots with above 42% votes accumulated from
-would be repaired.
+`RestartLastVotedForkSlots` would be repaired.

 From above examples, we can see the "must-have" threshold changes dynamically depending on how many validators are in restart.
 The main benefit is that a